-Vehicle Pursuit Section 03.03.1 IV L

-Critique of Pursuits

-- 1. When an officer is involved in a vehicular pursuit, the field supervisor shall complete a "Vehicle Pursuit Critique Form", and forward it in a timely manner through the chain command to the Director of Public Safety. - 2.
-The department will conduct an annual review of all pursuits as specified by this policy. - 3.
-The department will conduct an annual review of all policies and procedures pertaining to vehicle pursuits.
+Vehicle Pursuit Section 03.03.1 IV L Critique of Pursuits 1.
+When an officer is involved in a vehicular pursuit, the field supervisor shall complete a "Vehicle Pursuit Critique Form", and forward it in a timely manner through the chain command to the Director of Public Safety.
+2. The department will conduct an annual review of all pursuits as specified by this policy.
+3. The department will conduct an annual review of all policies and procedures pertaining to vehicle pursuits.

-The Orangeburg Department of Public Safety engaged in a total of ten (10) motor vehicle pursuits during 2013.
-Of the ten (10) reported incidents all were initiated by this agency, and none left Orangeburg County.
-The initial violation in nine (9) of the incidents were for some type of traffic violation, with the remaining one (1) in reference to a reported felony involved vehicle.
-The reason for the pursuit in one (1) of the incidents was the attempted apprehension of a stolen vehicle while the remaining nine (9) were due to the evasion of the suspect, and officers attempting to collect vehicle information.
-In six (6) of the incidents there was only one officer involved in the pursuit and the remaining four (4) had two officers involved.
+The Orangeburg Department of Public Safety engaged in a total of nine (9) motor vehicle pursuits during 2014 which was a 10% decrease from the previous reporting year..
+Of the nine (9) reported incidents all were initiated by this agency, and none left Orangeburg County.
+The initial violation in six (6) of the incidents were for some type of traffic violation, with the remaining three (3) in reference to a reported felony involved vehicle.
+In six (6) of the incidents there was only one officer involved in the pursuit and the remaining three (3) had two officers involved.
 There were no incidents where either road blocks or tire deflating devices were utilized.
-There was one (1) incidents with reported injuries, and three (3) with reported property damage.
-As a result of these pursuits four (4) subjects were arrested.
+There was no incidents with reported injuries, or reported property damage.
+As a result of these pursuits four (4) subjects were arrested two suspects escaped and three pursuits were terminated by the officer.
 After a review of pursuit policies and procedures, no modifications are warranted at this time.